urbao/config-files/README.md

 ## Features

-- each folder contains another project
+- each folder contains another subproject
 - self-practice purpose
 - some projects are developed for Windows, while others are for Linux